raphaellith/ResumeCompiler/README.md

     College Station, TX
 ```

+The subheading and auxiliary information will appear from left to right and from top to bottom in the compiled document.

-Add a description list by adding an unordered list afterwards.
+Then, use an unordered list to create a description list.

 ```aiignore
 ### Undergraduate Research Assistant